mcquackers/refactor-practice/poker_rules/readme.md

 Cards.

-this is for a test commit!
+This cool is for a test commit!